The Great Mayan March: Hiking Tour of Guatemala

 Trekking from Quetzaltenango to Lake Atitlan (3 days – 41 km):

 The hike offers a wide variety of landscapes in the heart of the Sierra Madre volcanic chain.
-Along the way, there are spectacular valleys and a myriad of rivers that lead to the majestic Lake Atitlan , a highly emblematic place in Guatemala.
-It is nestled between 3 volcanoes at an altitude of 1600 metres and offers magnificent panoramas.
-The small villages along the lake – often only accessible by boat – perpetuate festivals and markets rooted in local traditions.
+Along the way, there are spectacular valleys and a myriad of rivers that lead to the majestic Lake Atitlan, a highly emblematic site in Guatemala.
+This beautiful lake is nestled between 3 volcanoes at 1,600 meters above sea level.
+Small villages, often only accessible by boat, surround the lake.
+Here, discover festivals and markets rooted in local traditions.

 Day 1: Quetzaltenango to Lake Atitlan

-Departure at 06:00 from the main city of the Guatemalan Altiplano by private transport to the starting point of the trekking at 3000 meters altitude (45mn).
-The walk is pleasant, we cross forests and cornfields and enjoy the view of the volcanoes.
-Copious lunch with local flavours (included).
-Then descent to return to the track and walk to the community of Como Oj which means place of lawyers in Maya Quiché.
-Afternoon relaxation with a Temazcal (traditional Mayan sauna).
+Departure at 6:00AM from the main city of the Guatemalan Altiplano by private transport to the starting point of the hike at 3,000 meters above sea level (45 minutes).
+The walk is pleasant, crossing forests and cornfields and appreciating the view of the volcanoes.
+A large lunch with local flavor (included).
+Descend to return to the path and continue your walk towards the community of Como Oj, which means “place of lawyers” in Maya Quiché.
+Afternoon of relaxation at a Temazcal (a traditional Mayan sauna).
 Lunch and overnight in the community (small dormitories, basic comfort).